adrian-acosta-00/acosta-adrian.github.io/index.md

 ---

 <p>
-  I'm currently a Process Engineer in a Concept & Feasbility group at Lam Research in Fremont, CA. <br><br>
+  I'm currently a Process Engineer in a Concept & Feasability group at Lam Research in Fremont, CA. <br><br>

   Before this, I completed my PhD in Chemical Engineering at UCLA in June of 2022. <br><br>